-- Securities issued/guaranteed by the Central, State and local governments and/or repos/reverse repos/ready forward contracts in such government securities as are or may be permitted under the Regulations and RBI from time to time (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Securities issued (including debt issuances) by domestic government agencies and statutory bodies, which may or may not be guaranteed by central or state government.
-This may include instruments like central government securities, state development loans and UDAY bonds, recapitalization bonds, and G-Sec repos. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - Money market instruments (which includes but is not limited to commercial papers, commercial bills, treasury bills, usance bills, government securities having unexpired maturity upto one year, certificates of deposit, bills rediscounting, TREPS, repo, call money and any other like instruments as are or may be permitted under the Regulations and RBI from time to time.) - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Bank Fixed Deposits as permitted by SEBI - TREPS & reverse repos - Derivatives - Deposits of scheduled commercial banks as permitted under the extant Regulations. - Derivative instruments like Interest Rate Swaps, Forward Rate Agreements and such other derivative instruments permitted by SEBI/RBI. - The scheme may invest though Inter Scheme Transfers (IST) in compliance with para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
+- Securities issued/guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions. - Money market instruments permitted by SEBI and/or RBI, having residual maturities of up to 1 year. - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs). - Commercial Paper (CPs). - Bills of Exchange/Promissory Notes. - · Securitised Debt. - TREPS & reverse repos. - Repurchase and reverse repurchase obligations in securities. - Derivatives. - The non-convertible part of convertible securities. - Any other domestic fixed income securities. - Investments in overseas mutual funds or unit trusts which invest in the permitted foreign debt securities or the permitted foreign government securities or which are rated and registered with overseas regulators. - Any international fixed income securities, as may be permitted from time to time. - Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables. - Any other instruments as may be permitted by SEBI from time to time. - The scheme may invest though Inter Scheme Transfers (IST) in compliance with para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
 The key extracts are as follows: - ISTs shall be permitted only if other resources such as cash and cash equivalent, market borrowing, and selling securities in the market are exhausted. - ISTs will be permitted for rebalancing of portfolio only if there is a passive breach of regulatory limits or where duration, issuer, sector, and group rebalancing are required in both the transferor and transferee schemes. - No inter-scheme transfer of a security shall be allowed, if there is negative news or rumors in the mainstream media or an alert is generated about the security, based on internal credit risk assessment. - If the security gets downgraded within a period of four months following such a transfer, the fund manager of the buying scheme will have to provide detailed justification to the Board of Directors of Trustee Company for buying such a security. - The Scheme may have total exposure of debt-oriented schemes in a particular sector (excluding investments in Bank CDs, Triparty repo on Government securities or treasury bills, G-Secs, T-Bills etc., AAA rated securities issued by Public Financial Institutions and Public Sector Banks and Short-term deposits of scheduled commercial banks) shall not exceed 20% of the net asset of the Scheme.